TrashPandaCode/reports/ia-final/contributions/markus.typ

   My plan was to spend a few hours almost each day a week instead of only working like one day a week but the whole day.

   As mentioned in the @markus_dev_phase section , the first weeks were difficult to manage properly.
-But I was able to catch up on that time schedule at the beginning of May but therefore had to make a couple more hours in order to make up for the time I missed beforehand.
+But I was able to catch up on that time schedule at the beginning of May.
+  //  but therefore had to make a couple more hours in order to make up for the time I missed beforehand.
   At that point I already started with the game development part so It was always easy to have something to do and not have to search for tasks.
 This was especially due to the fact that we used Github issues to track our tasks and their importantness.
 This made it easier to prioritize tasks and to see what needs to be done next and who is currently assigned to which task.

   Later in the project while having meetings with Mr. Grünvogel about the project progress we also discussed our time tracking methods and came to the conclusion that actual more precise time tracking by using a google sheet for example could help us a lot in order to keep track of how much time we spent in general and on which tasks.